YinLiWisdom/Android-YLScrollView/README.md

 ```

 ### Step 2
 1. Add `YLScrollView` into your project as the sample code below.
-You have to notice that `YLScrollView` only allows one child view to be its content, so if you have much complicated childs rather than a simple `TextView` please make sure you wrap them with a parent `ViewGroup`.
+You have to notice that `YLScrollView` only allows one child view to be its content, so if you have much complicated children rather than a simple `TextView` please make sure you wrap them with a parent `ViewGroup`.
 ```xml
     <com.yinli.ylscrollview.YLScrollView
         android:id="@+id/container"